 Equestrians can access the trail at either the Old Town or Fanning Springs trailheads, where trailer parking is provided.
 The Fanning Springs trailhead also links up with Fanning Springs State Park, which rewards the weary with refreshing dips in cool spring waters.

-To reach the Cross City trailhead from Fanning Springs, take US Highway 19/98 north about 13 miles to Cross City, then turn east on Route 351, the last intersection before the old train depot.
+To reach the Cross City trailhead from Fanning Springs, take US 19/98 west about 13 miles to Cross City, then turn right on NE 210 Avenue, the last intersection before the old train depot.
 The trail crosses this road.

-To reach the Old Town trailhead from Fanning Springs, take US Highway 19/98, 4 miles west to Old Town and turn north on Route 349.
+To reach the Old Town trailhead from Fanning Springs, take US 19/98 4 miles west to Old Town and turn north on State Route 349.
 The trailhead is one block up, adjacent to the fire station.

-To reach the Trenton trailhead from Fanning Springs, take Route 26, 8 miles east to Trenton and turn north on US Highway 129.
+To reach the Trenton trailhead from Fanning Springs, take State Route 26 8 miles east to Trenton and turn north on US 129.
 The trailhead is two blocks up at the old train depot.